Blandford-Znajek jets in galaxy formation simulations: exploring the diversity of outflows produced by spin-driven AGN

+We now provide a brief overview of the physical processes described by our model and highlight some of the key details regarding the evolution of the sub-grid system.
+For a complete description of the model, however, we refer the reader to \cite{2021Talbot+}.
 The black hole is modelled as a sink particle that accretes from a sub-grid accretion disc.
 This disc is assumed to be a steady-state, geometrically-thin $\alpha$-disc \citep{1973ShakuraSunyaev}.
 The black hole is fully described by its mass, $M_{\rm BH}$, and angular momentum, $\boldsymbol{J}_{\rm BH}$, and similarly, the properties of the $\alpha$-disc are completely determined by its mass, $M_{\rm d}$, and total angular momentum, $\boldsymbol{J}_{\rm d}$.
 Hereafter $\boldsymbol{j}_{\rm BH}$ and $\boldsymbol{j}_{\rm d}$ correspond to unit vectors in the direction of the black hole and $\alpha$-disc angular momentum, respectively. $\dot{M}$ is the steady-state rest mass flux through the $\alpha$-disc and, therefore, is equal to the mass-loss rate at the innermost stable circular orbit (ISCO).
 During times where the jet is active our model assumes that a fraction, $1/(1 + \eta_{\rm J})$, of this mass flux is able to reach the black hole while the rest is drawn up into the jet.
 Throughout this work we assume $\eta_{\rm J} = 1$ \citep{2021Talbot+, 2017BourneSijacki}.

 The mass of the black hole evolves due to accretion from the inner edge of the $\alpha$-disc and due to the launching of the Blandford-Znajek jet\footnote{The Blandford-Znajek jet is powered by the spin-energy of the black hole, meaning that with no other processes acting, the launching of the jet leads to a decrease in the mass-energy of the black hole \citep{1977BlandfordZnajek}.}